We are a nationally recognized M.A. program with a thriving community of engaged philosophers in the heart of the Bay Area.

 In addition to all the events and programs that are happening around the department, we encourage and support our students’ participation in the broader philosophical community.
 We are also very proud of our students’ successes in their post-graduate endeavors including excellent records of gaining admission to Ph.D. programs in philosophy and related fields, securing positions teaching philosophy and putting the knowledge and skills that they acquire with us to use in building careers outside of academia.

 Because our world-class graduate faculty are active members of the philosophical profession, we are able to offer our students a number of unique learning opportunities in addition to the wide variety of course offerings (Graduate-level courses are numbered 700+) that reflect the most state-of-the-discipline research interests of the faculty.
-For example, among many other things, students can participate in the Bay Area Feminist Approaches to Philosophy and Bay Area Philosophy of Science Workshops, assist in the editorship of Hypatia: A Journal of Feminist Philosophy, or take PHIL 881: Advanced Philosophy Publishing in which students work with a faculty member on some aspect of philosophical publishing.
+For example, among many other things, students can participate in the Bay Area Feminist Approaches to Philosophy and Bay Area Philosophy of Science Workshops, or take PHIL 881: Advanced Philosophy Publishing in which students work with a faculty member on some aspect of philosophical publishing.

 We also offer our students various opportunities to teach philosophy.
 Students can serve as teaching assistants either for course credit or remuneration, or can teach their own courses as Graduate Teaching Associates.
 GTAs attend meetings to discuss effective teaching methods with each other and the faculty head of the GTA program over pizza, of course.